-The United Nations Convention to Combat Desertification (UNCCD), established in 1994, works with 197 parties across the world to improve the living conditions of people in drylands by maintaining land and soil productivity to build resilience, mitigate drought and combat desertification and land degradation.
+The United Nations Convention to Combat Desertification (UNCCD), established in 1994, works with 197 parties worldwie to improve the living conditions of people in drylands by maintaining land and soil productivity to build resilience, mitigate drought and combat desertification and land degradation.

-It envisions “A future that avoids, minimizes, and reverses desertification/land degradation and mitigates the effects of drought in affected areas at all levels and strive to achieve a land degradation-neutral world consistent with the 2030 Agenda for Sustainable Development, within the scope of the Convention.”
+It envisions a future that avoids, minimises and reverses land degradation and mitigates the effects of drought in affected areas at all levels.
+It strives to achieve a land-degradation-neutral world consistent with the 2030 Agenda for Sustainable Development.

-The UNCCD is the sole international convention that directly links soil and land health to sustainable development, with a focus on vulnerable ecosystems including arid, semi-arid and dry subhumid areas, which are occupied and utilised by transhumance communities including pastoralists.
-These lands are also known to store more than two thirds of the world’s below-ground carbon and are rich in biodiversity.
+The UNCCD is the sole international convention that directly links soil and land health to sustainable development, with a focus on vulnerable ecosystems including arid, semi-arid and dry subhumid areas, which are occupied and used by mobile peoples including pastoralists.
+These lands are also known to store more than 2/3 of the world’s below-ground carbon and are rich in biodiversity.

-The strategic objectives of the convention include improving the condition of affected ecosystems; combatting desertification / land degradation; promoting sustainable land management; contributing to land degradation neutrality; improving the living conditions of affected populations; mitigating, adapting to and managing the effects of drought in order to enhance resilience of vulnerable populations and ecosystems; and generating global environmental benefits that resonate with the goals of the International Year of Rangelands and Pastoralists (IYRP).
+The strategic objectives of the Convention include improving the condition of affected ecosystems; combatting desertification / land degradation; promoting sustainable land management; contributing to land degradation neutrality (LDN); improving the living conditions of affected populations; mitigating, adapting to and managing the effects of drought in order to enhance resilience of vulnerable populations and ecosystems; and generating global environmental benefits that resonate with the goals of the IYRP.

-At UNCCD COP 14 in 2019, aside event was devoted to the question "Monitoring & combating land degradation in pastoral areas – are participatory approaches important?".
+At the14th session of the Conferences of Parties (COP 14) in 2019, a side event was devoted to the question "Monitoring & combating land degradation in pastoral areas – are participatory approaches important?".